Radix Health Ranks No. 52 on the 2021 Inc. 5000 List of the Fastest-Growing Private Companies in America

 Health IT company ranks in top 2% on Inc.’s prestigious list of privately held companies

-Radix is proud to be included in this prestigious list of the fastest-growing private companies in America.”ATLANTA, GEORGIA, USA, August 17, 2021 /EINPresswire.com/ -- Inc. Magazine today revealed that Radix Health, provider of patient access technologies, ranks No. 52 on its annual Inc. 5000 list as well as #3 amongst Atlanta-based companies.
+Radix is proud to be included in this prestigious list of the fastest-growing private companies in America.”ATLANTA, GEORGIA, USA, August 17, 2021 /EINPresswire.com/ -- Inc. Magazine today revealed that Radix Health, provider of patient access technologies, ranks No. 52 on its annual Inc. 5000 list as well as top 5 amongst Georgia-based companies.
 Companies are ranked based on the percentage of growth of their annual revenue over a three year period.

 This prestigious list of the nation's most successful private companies has become the hallmark of entrepreneurial success and the place where future household names first make their mark.